JoeCookProgramming/code-20240421-joecook/README.md

 To ensure there are no price formatting issues with scientific notation in the concatenated strings, I have stripped these and then reformatted before joining them together again.

 I did a lot of work in a jupyter notebook to cleanly display the process, but for an automated approach I would just use a .py file.

+With more data you can get a better understanding of what is deemed normal for the dataset and from here we can create automated rules to identify issues.

 ## How would you improve this process long term and how would you build your roadmap?